-SPECIAL EDUCATIONAL NEEDS BUDGET ALLOCATION AND ANALYSIS IN RELATION TO THE DELIVERY OF SEND SUPPORT

-The Executive Head and the Head Teacher are responsible for the operational management of the budget for special educational needs provision.
-The academy uses a range of additional funding including the notional SEND budget and, where applicable, pupil premium to provide high quality appropriate support for pupils with SEND.
+SPECIAL EDUCATIONAL NEEDS BUDGET ALLOCATION AND ANALYSIS IN RELATION TO THE DELIVERY OF SEND SUPPORT including the notional SEND budget and, where applicable, pupil premium to provide high quality appropriate support for pupils with SEND.
 The SEND provision map is used to specify the cost of support for those children at SEND Support and where a top-up funding level of provision is in place.
 Where a pupil's needs exceed the nationally prescribed threshold (currently £6,000) additional funding is applied for from the local authority.
 Those children with Top-up Funding, Exceptional funding or who have undergone statutory assessment for their high needs and have an Education Health Care Plan (EHC plan), have detailed individual costed provision plans.